Explore Courses

 Data modeling was simple: outlining procedures in plain text or drawing a simple diagram.
 Today's proficient business analysts are equipped with several strategies and visual modeling techniques to achieve successful project outcomes.

 In simplest terms, a business analysis model describes the steps to finish a certain process, such as placing an order for a product or onboarding a new employee.
-Process modeling (or mapping) enhances process effectiveness, training, and regulatory compliance.
+Business analysis examples in process modeling (or mapping) enhance process effectiveness, training, and regulatory compliance.

 Business Analysts utilize various visual models to map and analyze data due to the diversity of processes, organizations, and activities inside a business.
 Given below are some of the most commonly used business models: